This program is for children under 18 who:

 Training for parents and guardians

-Parents and guardians must complete training before becoming paid providers.
+Parents or guardians must complete the training, “ODDS Children's Extraordinary Needs Program Parent Provider Training,” before becoming paid providers.
 You’ll learn about federal and state requirements to be a paid provider.
 Your employer can help you access this training in Workday.
 If you prefer, you can take training before a provider agency hires you.
 Complete the training on demand on Workday

 Training in English Training in Spanish